 - 1.67 High-Index – High-Index lenses are generally recommended for those with stronger prescriptions to help provide you with a thin and lightweight lens.
 1.67 High-Index lenses are up to 40% thinner and lighter compared to CR39.

-- 1.74 High-Index – These are generally for anyone with really strong prescription and would like their lenses to be as thin as possible.
+- 1.74 High-Index – These are generally for anyone with a really strong prescription who would like their lenses to be as thin as possible.
 1.74 High-index lenses can be up to 50% thinner compared to CR39.